MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

  <b> Resource Group </b>
- <p> Resource groups (RG) in Azure is a new approach to group a collection of assets in logical groups for automatic provisioning, monitoring, and access control, and for more effective management of their costs.
+ <p> Resource groups (RG) in Azure is an approach to group a collection of assets in logical groups for automatic provisioning, monitoring, and access control, and for more effective management of their costs.
 One benefit of using RGs in Azure is grouping related resources that belong to an application together, as they share an unified lifecycle from creation to usage and finally, de-provisioning.
 The underlying technology that powers resource groups is the Azure Resource Manager (ARM).
 ARM was built by Microsoft in response to the shortcomings of the old Azure Service Manager (ASM) technology that powered the old Azure management portal. </p>

 <b> Database vs Data warehouse </b>
 <p> Database is a structured place to store data.
 A data warehouse is a form of database.
 Rather than to soak in data, a data warehouse is designed to produce data for analysis.
-That is, database is designed to record while a data warehouse is designed to analyize.
+That is, a database is designed to record while a data warehouse is designed to analyize.
 A data warehouse is usually normalized etc. </p>

 <b> Computing  </b>
 <p> Computing is any activity that uses computers to manage, process and communicate information. </p>